 Take it a step further: Tomato Powder

-But one of the best ways to preserve tomatoes for down the line is Tomato powder, which Shell from RockinWHomestead demonstrates.
+But one of the best ways to preserve tomatoes for down the line is making and using tomato powder.
 It can be used to make tomato paste, thicken stews and casseroles, or create flavor packets for cooking and even DIY ketchup!

 Don’t mock.
 And yes, you can easily do this with fresh pineapple.
 But you wanted easy projects, right?

 Learning how to purchase a ripe pineapple at an affordable price is sometimes hard.
 And learning to cut it (or having a tool to core & peel it) efficiently can be hard for some.
 So for a first project, canned pineapples are a great way to go!

 Simply open the can, drain (and rinse if it is in heavy syrup), place on racks and dry at 135°F / 57°C until as dry as you can – you are looking for leathery or crips (depending on how thick your pieces are).